MosheBenZacharia/GP-Per-Hour/README.md

 _Track your gp/hr across various trips and save your sessions for later viewing._

-GP Per Hour is a comprehensive money making tracker, that will accurately calculate your gp/hr by combining your profits and losses over time.
+GP Per Hour is a comprehensive money making tracker, that will accurately calculate your gp/hr by combining your profits and losses over time for any activity.

 What makes this more accurate than any other profit tracker?
 - Tracks loss of charge components from weapons, armor, and utility items (Trident, blowpipe, crystal armor, blood essence etc.)